 Indefinite Leave to Remain (ILR) is a settlement route available to non-EEA nationals who have been resident in the UK for at least five years.
 However, there are certain circumstances in which ILR can be applied for after only three years of continued residency in the UK.

 ILR is a major step towards naturalisation and British citizenship.
 It enables a person to live in the UK free from restrictions.
-A number of different visas can lead to ILR, including Spouse Visas and Tier 2 Work Visas.
+A number of different visas can lead to ILR, including Spouse Visas and Skilled Worker Visas.

 Our team of immigration lawyers in Barnet can help you through every step of the process, ensuring that all of the eligibility criteria is met.